getredash/website/src/pages/kb/user-guide/querying/scheduling-a-query.md

 <img src="/assets/images/docs/gitbook/schedule-modal.png">

-Once a schedule is set, your query will run automatically as instructed to run.
+Your query will run automatically once a schedule is set.

 {% callout warning %}